Wang Bo (poet): Negative

-But there are still some negative comments of Wang Bo and his article, in Du Fu's poem as mentioned before, he states that the Four paragons of Early Tang's work are "frivolous and shallow"(轻薄).
-This criticize was caused by Wang Bo killed a servant called Cao Da, that is a mistake that cannot really accept by the government.
-In Jiu Tangshu(旧唐书), Wang Bo's biograph, comments was outlined as "bombastic, impetuous, shallow, and flaunting" (浮躁浅露).Wen Yiduo(闻一多), a Chinese famous scholar had explained "frivolous and shallow" of Wang Bo and Four paragons of Early Tang like that: "Because their behavior and conduct were romantic, they suffered from all the mockery and denunciation of others."
+But there are still some negative comments from Wang Bo and his article, in Du Fu's poem as mentioned before, he states that the Four paragons of Early Tang's work are "frivolous and shallow" (轻薄).
+This criticism was caused by Wang Bo killing a servant called Cao Da.
+That is a mistake that cannot really be accepted by the government.
+In Jiu Tangshu (旧唐书), Wang Bo's biograph, comments was outlined as "bombastic, impetuous, shallow, and flaunting" (浮躁浅露).
+Wen Yiduo (闻一多), a Chinese famous scholar had explained the "frivolous and shallow" of Wang Bo and Four paragons of Early Tang like that: "Because their behavior and conduct were romantic, they suffered from all the mockery and denunciation of others."

 Translations

 Wang Bo's most famous poem, "Farewell to Prefect Du" (Song DuShaofu Zhi Ren Shuzhou送杜少府之任蜀州) was selected in "300 Tang Poems" for Chinese Children's enlightenment.
-Now, "300 Tang Poems" had been translated in English with several translator, makes those poems are known in the world.
+Now, "300 Tang Poems" has been translated into English by several translators, making those poems known throughout the world.